Inside Meidan Bazaar Tbilisi – A Hidden Market Beneath the Old Town

 From Jams to Swords

-Shelves of wine bottles on display at the famous Tbilisi Market (Meidan Bazaar)
+AWO's journalist walks amidst the shelves of wine bottles on display at the famous Meidan Bazaar Tbilisi Photo Credit: AWO

 A long stretch of an underground market, Meidan bazaar has everything from hand-made, natural jams and decorative bowls on the shelves to swords and shields hung on the ceiling.
 So if you’re wondering where to buy souvenirs in Tbilisi, then look nowhere than Meidani.